How To Take Collagen Supplements

 Is it worth taking collagen supplements?

 From around the age of 25, the collagen content within our body is depleted at a rate of about 1.5% so that by the time we reach our mid-40’s, collagen levels will have decreased by an astonishing 30%.
 Scientists have been researching collagen since the early ’70s.
 Some studies have indicated that certain types of collagen peptides work effectively for joints and help many sufferers of inflammatory bowel concerns.
-There is still great debate surrounding their skin benefits.
+Many people take collagen for skin & often report benefits but there is still great debate surrounding collagen supplements & their benefits for skin, joints & other structures.

-If you intend to take collagen, at least make sure it is marine or fish collagen due to its smaller molecular structure and also ensure that the collagen is hydrolysed which ensures utilisation by the body.
+If you intend to take collagen for skin or otherwise, at least make sure it is marine or fish collagen due to its smaller molecular structure and also ensure that the collagen is hydrolysed which ensures utilisation by the body.